-- Reduce ASSIST Counter Services at Port Melbourne and South Melbourne Town Halls for 12 months (\$91,000), with officers to complete a review before 1 July 2021 to assess the impact of the change on community members who do not have online access to our services consulted with the community prior to the release of the draft Budget 2020/21. - Discontinue Divercity as a print publication and move to an online version consulted with the community prior to the release of the draft Budget 2020/21. - Reduce organisational memberships (\$86,000) Council endorsed this change in 20 May 2020. - Reduce Councillors budget for professional services, training and conferences (\$34,000). - Reduce Community Satisfaction Survey to minimum statutory requirements (\$43,000).
+- Reduce ASSIST Counter Services at Port Melbourne and South Melbourne Town Halls (\$91,000) consulted with the community prior to the release of the draft Budget 2020/21. - Discontinue Divercity as a print publication and move to an online version consulted with the community prior to the release of the draft Budget 2020/21. - Reduce organisational memberships (\$86,000) Council endorsed this change in 20 May 2020. - Reduce Councillors budget for professional services, training and conferences (\$34,000). - Reduce Community Satisfaction Survey to minimum statutory requirements (\$43,000).